Diane from Queens, New York, testifies that her Lichen Sclerosus is 98% GONE.

-Diane Kalogridis is a 59-year-old Queens, New York resident.
-Speaking with Diane was quite an impressive conversation as she is also a technology systems analyst for a major bank.
-Throughout her compromised health condition with Lichen Sclerosus and Lyme Disease, she continues to works remotely.
+Diane Kalogridis is a 59-year-old Queens, New York, resident.
+Speaking with Diane was an pretty impressive conversation as she is also a technology systems analyst for a major bank.
+She continues to work remotely throughout her compromised health condition with Lichen Sclerosus and Lyme Disease.

 Before locating Sponaugle Wellness Institute, Diane stated she was nearly immobile from her failing immune system and multiple infections that five other physicians failed to diagnose or recognize.
-Then Diane was stricken with Lichen Sclerosus, which is a very painful and debilitating skin disorder, and she explained it was located in her perdium area, which made getting to work or doing other things involving wearing clothing unbearable.
+Then Diane was stricken with Lichen Sclerosus, a severe and debilitating skin disorder, and she explained it was located in her peridium area, which made getting to work or doing other things involving wearing clothing unbearable.

 Anyone can get Lichen Sclerosus, but postmenopausal women have a high risk.

-Sometimes Lichen Sclerosus improves on its own, and you won’t need any treatment.
+Sometimes Lichen Sclerosus improves independently, and you won’t need any treatment.
 If you do need treatment, your doctor can suggest options to return a more normal appearance to your skin and decrease the tendency for scarring.

 Sometimes, mild cases of Lichen Sclerosus cause no noticeable signs or symptoms.

 When they do occur, Lichen Sclerosus symptoms may include:

 - In severe cases, bleeding, blistering or ulcerated lesions